safahas/wizword_new/README.md

 - The global leaderboard ranks users by their highest SEI in any single game.
 - SEI is shown on your share card and in your statistics graphs.

+## Favorite Category

+Your **Favorite Category** is the word category (such as Tech, Brands, Science, etc.) in which you have played the most games.
+The app tracks all your games and determines which category you play most frequently.
+This is shown in your stats sidebar as:

+    Favorite Category: Tech

+This helps you quickly see which type of words you enjoy or play the most!

 ## Game Statistics & Performance Graphs

 After each game, WizWord provides detailed performance statistics and visualizations: